 Studying business administration helps you to manage systems and people efficiently.
 This broad business discipline is popular at all levels, from Certificate III and IV through to diploma, graduate diploma and MBA levels.

 Business administration refers to practical activities such as budgeting, developing corporate documents, organising meetings and keeping financial records.
 But the term also covers soft skills, team management and leadership.

-Every good business administration program builds skills that can be used across diverse workplaces and industries...
+Every good administration program builds business skills that can be used across diverse workplaces, industries and disciplines...
 READ MORE

 Learning business analytics may really pay off if you have ability in maths, IT and finance.
 Most business analytics courses are postgraduate, with students often coming from a business, technology or maths background.

 Topics covered in business analytics include: customer analytics, data visualisation, machine learning, financial analytics, marketing analytics, principles of programming, and big data management.

 Business analysts are in demand across all Australian industries.
 The job is about using data to help inform business management decisions...
 READ MORE